eagle-io/docs/source/topics/nodes/attachmentsource.rst

 	Enter an attachment filter to restrict the files(s) that get saved as attachments.
 Use \* as a wildcard character.
 Example: \*.jpg to save all jpg images.

 Process email body
+	Specify if the email message body should also be processed:

 	*No* only the attachments will be processed.

 	*Plain Text* will store the text content of the email in addition to any attachments.